MagicLibStarsector/MagicLib/README.md

 To get your stuff added to MagicLib, please contact Wisp

-...or on the Unofficial Starsector Discord: http://fractalsoftworks.com/forum/index.php?topic=11488.0
+...on the Unofficial Starsector Discord: http://fractalsoftworks.com/forum/index.php?topic=11488.0

 ...on the official forum: